fijimunkii/stoutpirate/_posts/2013-10-31-irc-forever.md

 ####Why would you want to use it?

 + it is free!
++ supports file transfer
 + has clients for every platform
-+ it is super efficient
++ is super efficient
 + many networks, public and private

 It is amazing for learning and asking questions.
 Say, for instance, you are learning the Ruby programming language.
 The *official* ruby language IRC channel exists on irc.freenode.net